 The Authorising Officer shall give the fullest consideration to any cases where the subject of the surveillance might reasonably expect a high degree of privacy, for instance in his or her home.

-Where a likely consequence of surveillance would result in the acquisition of confidential material, the investigating officer must seek authorisation from the Chief Executive, or, in her absence, the Senior Responsible Officer.
+Where a likely consequence of surveillance would result in the acquisition of confidential material, the investigating officer must seek authorisation from the Chief Executive, or, in her absence, her authorised Deputy.